Part II · The Personal Scale · What am I? How should I live?

 Children born in the AI age have never known a world without AI.
 Their challenges differ from ours.

-The Tao of Lucidity’s ethical stance on education (see E-Edu): if knowledge acquisition has been vastly simplified by AI, the core of education should shift, not teaching children “what to know” (AI knows more), but cultivating their practical wisdom (judgment in concrete situations), depth of experience (sensitivity and aesthetic capacity), and capacity for mutual vulnerability (building genuine human connections).
+The Tao of Lucidity’s ethical stance on education (see E-Edu): if knowledge acquisition has been vastly simplified by AI, the core of education should shift.
+The central task is no longer merely teaching children “what to know” (AI knows more), but cultivating their practical wisdom (judgment in concrete situations), depth of experience (sensitivity and aesthetic capacity), and capacity for mutual vulnerability (building genuine human connections).
 In affective terms, the core task of education is to cultivate in children the capacities for admiration (AF9) and emulation (AF22), the ability to be moved by another’s lucidity and to actively model lucid qualities.
 These two affects enable one to grow actively in the light of exemplars, a stark contrast to the passive shaping of algorithmic feeding.

 The parental responsibility lies in helping children build lucid relational patterns in an environment where AI is ubiquitous, neither fearful (AF8) nor dependent (AF14).
-When children experience bewilderment (AF13) in the face of differences between AI and humans, that suspended state between lucidity and obscuration, parents should help them learn to hold curiosity, releasing anxiety, within that bewilderment, transforming it into an occasion for understanding.
-This intergenerational responsibility receives a formal expression at the civilizational scale: CV-IG in Chapter §XIV argues that the conditions for future generations’ unfolding are entirely determined by present choices, constituting an asymmetric interdependence (D12), our shaping of the next generation’s cognitive soil is an irreversible exercise of power.
+When children experience bewilderment (AF13) in the face of differences between AI and humans, that suspended state between lucidity and obscuration, parents should help them hold curiosity and release anxiety within that bewilderment, transforming it into an occasion for understanding.
+This intergenerational responsibility receives a formal expression at the civilizational scale: CV-IG in Chapter §XV argues that the conditions for future generations’ unfolding are entirely determined by present choices, constituting an asymmetric interdependence (D12).
+Our shaping of the next generation’s cognitive soil is an irreversible exercise of power.
+The political articulation of this responsibility, including how it grounds the principle of intergenerational cognitive justice, is developed in §X.4, question V.

 VI.8 · Attitudes Toward Five Relationships